-You can access our BIM content at BIMobject here or alternatively follow the link on our individual product pages.
+In addition to our DNA Profiler, you can access our BIM content at BIMobject here or alternatively follow the links on our individual product pages on this website.

 We are continuing to work with BIMobject and other IT specialists to develop new ways in which we can integrate our objects and (selected) data in to specifier’s platforms.